 Forcing an amaryllis bulb is an easy winter project that will bring on simple joy and colorful decorations during the darkest part of the year.
 A bulb or already started plant can be purchased from a local nursery or a hardware store.
 It usually takes six to eight weeks for amaryllis to bloom.

-Amaryllis and always an eye catching holiday table decoration
+Amaryllis are always an eye catching holiday table decoration

 You can pant several amaryllis bulbs in a larger container so they will bloom in stages or in different colors so you can enjoy them from Thanksgiving till February.

-All of these bulb winter varieties are forced grows so they are unlikely to rebloom again.
-If you want an ongoing winter blooms year after year, get a Christmas cactus.
+All of these bulb winter varieties are forced grows, so they are unlikely to rebloom again.
+If you want ongoing winter blooms year after year, get a Christmas cactus.
 Forget about them for the whole summer.
 Yes, they do best when unwatered and neglected in a poorly lit place.
-In late summer place them in a well lit window and start watering them regularly.
+In late summer, place them in a well-lit window and start watering them regularly.
 The blooms stay on for several weeks.

 Christmas cactus keeps blooming year after year.
 The plant will grow larger each year, divide and repot it as necessary.